Use this 6-week Countdown to Christmas checklist to stay focused and ahead of the game, so you can enjoy the holiday season to the fullest.

 Make a List of Who to Buy For

-Every year I feel like my list changes every so slightly, but this year I’m in a whole new world with a soon-to-be 8 month old.
+Every year I feel like my list changes every so slightly, but this year I’m in a whole new world with a soon-to-be 2 year old and another baby arriving in January.

-Get your list in order early this year because if you are like me, you will have to ship way more gifts than usual this year.
+Get your list in order early this year because if you are like me, you will have to ship way more gifts than usual this year and all this talk of shipping delays is not something I want to worry about this season.

 Here are the people that are on my list, so you don’t forget anyone: